release-drafter/release-drafter/README.md

 For example, if your project doesn't use patch version numbers, you can set `version-template` to `$MAJOR.$MINOR`.
 If the current release is version 1.0, then `$NEXT_MINOR_VERSION` will be `1.1`.

-## GitHub Installation Permissions

-Release Drafter requires full write, because GitHub does not offer a limited scope for only writing releases. **Don't install Release Drafter to your entire GitHub account — only add the repositories you want to draft releases on.**

 ## Replacers

 You can search and replace content in the generated changelog body using the `replacers` option.
 Replacers support searching via regular expressions with the `regex` option, and plain strings with the `search` option.
 Each replacer is applied in order.